devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - Set/View the **Default Certbot Email**: The email address to be suggested or used by default when setting up HTTPS with Certbot for new instances.
 - Set/View the **Default PocketBase Version**: The version of PocketBase that the `setup` command will download by default if no specific version is provided (by default, always the latest).
+- **Enable/disable complete logging:** Toggle between concise and verbose output for all commands.
 - View the current raw JSON configuration.

 ---